A year is an awfully long time in jumps racing it seems, as trainer Nicky Henderson's Shishkin has found out.

 He'd faced his toughest test and come through.
 It was full steam ahead to Cheltenham and a rematch everyone felt he would win.

-Almost from flag-fall, things didn't appear right with the favourite and De Boinville confessed he was worried immediately.
+Almost from flagfall, things didn't appear right with the favourite and De Boinville confessed he was worried immediately.
 The writing was on the wall and the rider accepted his fate.

 Henderson laid some blame at the door of the pre-race downpour, but that looks fanciful especially given what has happened since.

 That run last March was Shishkin's final outing of the season.
-Just one poor outing wasn't going to see him written off and so, in early December, he went off 6/5fav to win the Grade 1 Tingle Creek at Sandown.
+Just one poor run wasn't going to see him written off and so, in early December, he went off 6/5fav to win the Grade 1 Tingle Creek at Sandown.

-Often noted for going through flat periods in races, Shishkin was equally well known for responding in kind, but this time there was no rally from him as Edwardstone stormed clear to win the Sandown prize.
+Oft-noted for hitting some kind of flat spot in his races, Shishkin was equally well known for responding in kind but, this time, there was no rally from him as Edwardstone stormed clear to win the Sandown prize with Greaneteen – a rival Shishkin had dismissed readily at Kempton 12 months previously – taking second spot, six-lengths clear of a tired Shishkin in third.

 Referencing one of his former stable stars, Henderson recently suggested: "We've had two hiccups but we fought back with Sprinter Sacre and we'll fight back with him."